AdobeXD/plugin-samples/tutorials/how-to-style-text/index.md

     // The body of this function is added later
 }

 module.exports = {
     commands: {
         "createStyledTextCommand": createStyledTextHandlerFunction
     }
 };
 ```

-The remaining steps in this guide describe additional edits to the `main.js` file.
+The remaining steps in this tutorial describe additional edits to the `main.js` file.

 ### 2. Require in XD API dependencies